joms/this-is-just-a-test/README.md

 In retrospect I think I should've gone with using `react-final-form` which is a library for creating and controlling forms.
 It provides a nice solution for state management, whilst opening for things like good validation and error handling, which is the part I am least happy about in my own solution.

+## Accessibility

+I would want to spend more time on accessibility to provide better context for screen readers, and ensure that components like the `Dropdown` works properly with a screen reader and arrow key navigation.

+---

 ## Available Scripts

 In the project directory, you can run: